 accompanied by strong waves.
 At sea the time window available for a successful rescue is narrowed further due to low water temperatures which very frequently are lower than 16° Celsius; directly

-Where all of these factors converge, only approx. 30 minutes can make the difference between life and death.
+Where all of these factors converge, 30 minutes can make the difference between life and death.

 With the aid of a crane (David) aboard the ship or a helicopter, the MOJE M1 can be lifted to the ship in a horizontal position.